 Blogging and all that it entails requires a wide variety of skills which need to be developed, especially if you’re going to do it all yourself.

 All the technical stuff of setting everything up at the start is probably enough to put many off, assuming you’re buying your own domain and hosting then installing WordPress and selecting a theme for your site and maybe designing your own logo.

 Overwhelmed Starting A WordPress Blog

-Then comes the task of optimizing your WordPress blog such as setting up a more appropriate permalink structure (eg. /%category%/%postname%/), maybe adding a few more ping services, ensuring you have the right plugins installed and configured for security, spam protection, contact form, backing up, social media sharing and auto posting, statistics, SEO, and so on.
-Then you need privacy and terms pages as a minimum for search engine optimization.
+Then comes the task of optimising your WordPress blog such as setting up a more appropriate permalink structure (eg. /%category%/%postname%/), maybe adding a few more ping services, ensuring you have the right plugins installed and configured for security, spam protection, contact form, backing up, social media sharing and auto posting, statistics, SEO, and so on.
+Then you need privacy and terms pages as a minimum for search engine optimisation.

 So if you’re new to all this, how could it not be completely overwhelming at first!
 And all that is before you’ve even started to write your blog or even thought about how you’re going to promote your blog and get noticed.

 Starting A Blog From Scratch